What You’ll Learn 🖥️

 DC cutoff

-To remove DC or low-frequency components, select from the drop-down list the DC cutoff filter - lower limit.
+To remove DC or low-frequency com ponents, select a DC cutoff filter – lower limit from the drop-down list.

 Weighting

-As a standard, FFT analyses use a Linear Weighting.
-For sound analysis, special FFT weighting can be set.
-As opposed to the sound module in math, where the weightings will be calculated in time domain, this will calculate the sound weighting in frequency domain.
+By default, FFT analysis uses Linear Weighting.
+For sound analysis, special FFT weighting can be applied.
+Unlike the sound module in Math, where weightings are applied in the time domain, this setting applies sound weighting in the frequency domain.

 2. FFT history settings